Check out the doggy in the window!

 These are our current Adopt-A-Pet fosters:

-Cash’s adoption fee of $225 includes vet exam, eye and ear surgery, DAPP distemper combination, Rabies and Bordetella vaccinations, heartworm test (negative) heartworm preventative, routine deworming, Flea/tick preventative, microchip and neuter.
+Addy’s estimated date of birth is 4/15/17, and her adoption fee of $350 includes vet exam, DAPP (distemper combo) combination, Bordetella vaccination, heartworm preventative, routine deworming, flea/tick preventative, microchip and spay.

 We have everything you need to get started, and, when you adopt any dog (whether they’re fostered here or elsewhere), you’ll get a coupon book filled with tons of savings.